PHYS2023MYERS18150 PHYS

 Physics & Astronomy

-(Presentation is private)The first stars in the Universe, Pop III stars, formed out of the primordial hydrogen and helium sometime during the first billion years of cosmic time.
+View PresentationThe first stars in the Universe, Pop III stars, formed out of the primordial hydrogen and helium sometime during the first billion years of cosmic time.
 Their formation ended the Cosmic Dark Ages.
-Despite their critical role in kick starting the formation of all “heavy” elements, including the carbon in our bodies and the oxygen we breathe, we do not know how massive these first stars were, and when and how the era of the first stars ended.
-While Pop III stars are too faint for a direct detection, their deaths are potentially visible by James Webb Space Telescope (JWST): a subset of Pop III stars end their lives as Pair Instability Supernova (PISN), explosions in which the entire star blows itself apart [and fling], flinging “heavy” elements into the Universe.
-However, what will the detection, or non-detection of a PISN tell us about the nature of the first stars?
-To answer this question, we need to fully explore the range of mass distribution of Population III stars to determine the physics which governed Cosmic Dawn.
-We present results from a new model which treats the distribution of Population III masses as free parameters.
-In this work, we attempt to determine whether the masses of the first stars can be constrained given various possible observational results from JWST.
+Despite their critical role in kick starting the formation of all “metals,” (ie. the carbon in our bodies and the oxygen we breathe), we do not know how massive these first stars were, and when and how the era of the first stars ended.
+While Pop III stars are too faint for a direct detection, their deaths are potentially visible by James Webb Space Telescope (JWST).
+A subset of Pop III stars end their lives as Pair Instability Supernova (PISN), explosions 100 times more powerful than a typical supernova.
+However, determining the astrophysics of the first stars will require combining the detection of PISN with theoretical work on the mass distribution of Pop III stars.
+In this theoretical work, we need to fully explore the range of mass distribution of Pop III stars to determine how dependent the PISN rate is on the masses of Pop III stars.
+In this work, we present results from a new model which explores the distribution of Population III masses with a set free parameters.
+We find an order magnitude difference in the PISN rates for various Pop III mass distribution.
+In addition, we find that PISN rates may provide one of the first independent probes of the maximum mass of Pop III stars.

 Type: Graduate